httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 Information about a cache's content can be used to infer the activity of those using it.
 Generally, access to sensitive information in a cache is limited to those who are authorised to access that information (using a variety of techniques), so this does not represent an attack vector in the general sense.

-However, if the Cache-Status header is exposed to parties who are not authorised to obtain the response it occurs within, it could expose information about that data.
+However, if the Cache-Status header field is exposed to parties who are not authorised to obtain the response it occurs within, it could expose information about that data.

-For example, if an attacker were able to obtain the Cache-Status header from a response containing sensitive information and access were limited to one person (or limited set of people), they could determine whether that information had been accessed before.
+For example, if an attacker were able to obtain the Cache-Status header field from a response containing sensitive information and access were limited to one person (or limited set of people), they could determine whether that information had been accessed before.
 This is similar to the information exposed by various timing attacks, but is arguably more reliable, since the cache is directly reporting its state.

-Mitigations include use of encryption (e.g., TLS {{?RFC8446}})) to protect the response, and careful controls over access to response headers (as are present in the Web platform).
+Mitigations include use of encryption (e.g., TLS {{?RFC8446}})) to protect the response, and careful controls over access to response header fields (as are present in the Web platform).
 When in doubt, the Cache-Status header field can be omitted.

 --- back